 Asymmetrical (Public/Private Key) Encryption

 Asymmetrical encryption differs from symmetrical encryption in the fact that two different keys are used.
 One (any) of those two is used to encrypt the data and then the other is used to decrypt it.
 The benefit of this technique is that one party can give the other party a key to encrypt messages to you, but anyone knowing that key will still not be able to decrypt the message again.
 Such a key is called the public key.
 The other key, which is not shared and which is then used to decrypt the data block is called the private key.

 This also works in the other direction.
 Data that was encrypted using the private key can only be decrypted using the public key.
 With SSH this fact can be used to prove identity.
 If a message is decryptable using the public key, it proves that whoever encrypted the message, is in possession of the private key.

-Key ExchangeAn especially challenging part of encrypting such communication, is the need to negotiate a shared secret (an encryption key) over a channel that might already be monitored by a third party.
+Key ExchangeAn especially challenging part of encrypting such communication, is the need to negotiate a shared secret (an encryption key) between the ssh client and server, while the negotiation has to be initially performed on a channel that might already be monitored by a third party.